AdamHolwerda/bloom-cli/README.md

 One of the questions the program will ask you is if you'd like to show words next to the links on the index page.
 Say y if yeah, default is nah.

-##Now what?
+##FTP Upload included

-I don't know, do it again when you want to update it?
+Now bloom-cli will ask you if you want your project uploaded, and will ask you for FTP credentials.

-Oh, right.
-The website part.
+##I don't want to upload through the CLI

-Open up FileZilla (or whatever FTP program people are using these days) and make a folder on your server to copy the files from `indexe-bloomed` into.
+Open up FileZilla (or whatever FTP program people are using these days) and make a folder on your server to copy the files from `index-bloomed` into.
 Then navigate there in your browser.
 Voila: a website made from your Ulysses stack.